inspectordanno/inspectordanno.github.io/welcome.md

 more_projects: projects.md
 featured: false
 ---
-I'm Dan. 🎉 I'm a developer, designer, and data journalist in New York.
-I just finished up a temporary job as a graphics reporter at the [Wall Street Journal](https://graphics.wsj.com), where I did a lot of data visualization.
+I'm Dan. 🎉 I'm a developer with a strong interest in data visualization and journalism.
+I just finished up a temporary job as a graphics reporter at the [Wall Street Journal](https://graphics.wsj.com), where I worked with reporters to visualize the news.

-I'm looking for a front-end position right now.
+I'm looking for a web developer position right now.
 I love using JavaScript, React and D3.
+While I'm more front-end focused, I can also spin up an API in the Node-Express-MongoDB stack.
+For data analysis, I enjoy R.

 I have a M.F.A. in [Information Design and Visualization](https://www.northeastern.edu/visualization/) from Northeastern University and a B.A. in Government from Cornell.